tripleo1/awesome/README.md

 - [9fans/drawterm](https://github.com/9fans/drawterm) - Connect to Plan 9 CPU servers from other operating systems.
 - [MazinCE/RISC-V-Computer-2.0](https://github.com/MazinCE/RISC-V-Computer-2.0) - An educational RISC-V based computer build with Logisim
+- [a0rtega/pafish](https://github.com/a0rtega/pafish) - Pafish is a testing tool that uses different techniques to detect virtual machines and malware analysis environments in the same way that malware families do
 - [aheck/clib](https://github.com/aheck/clib) - Header-only library for C99 that implements the most important classes from GLib: GArray, GHashTable, GList and GString.
 - [civboot/fngi](https://github.com/civboot/fngi) - a readable language that grows from the silicon
 - [console-tools/moc](https://github.com/console-tools/moc) - Music On Console